sourcegraph/cody/vscode/README.md

 # Cody: code AI with codebase context

-> "An AI pair programmer that actually knows about your entire codebase's APIs, impls, and idioms"

-Cody for VS Code is a free, open-source code AI tool that autocompletes, writes, fixes, and refactors code (and answers code questions), with:

-- **Codebase context:** Cody fetches relevant code context from across your entire codebase to write better code that uses more of your codebase's APIs, impls, and idioms, with less hallucination.
-- **Editor features**
-  - **Autocomplete:** with better suggestions based on your entire codebase, not just a few recently opened files
-  - **Inline chat:** refactor code based on natural language input, ask questions about code snippets, etc.
-  - **Recipes:** explain code, generate unit test, generate docstring, and many more (contribute your own!)
-  - **Codebase-wide chat:** ask questions about your entire codebase
-- **Free LLM usage included** (currently Anthropic Claude/OpenAI GPT-4) for individual devs on both personal and work code, subject to reasonable per-user rate limits.
+Cody is a free, open-source AI coding assistant that can write and fix code, provide AI-generated autocomplete, and answer your coding questions.
+Cody uses context to answer questions while referencing your own codebase’s APIs and idioms.

+Cody is currently in Beta.
+It is available for free for personal use and is also available for enterprise use as part of paid Sourcegraph plans.

 See [cody.dev](https://cody.dev) for more info.

+## What can Cody do?

+- **Chat:** Ask Cody questions about your entire codebase.
+Cody will use semantic search to retrieve files from your codebase and use context from those files to answer your questions.
+- **Autocomplete:** Cody makes single-line and multi-line suggestions as you type, speeding up your coding and shortcutting the need for you to hunt down function and variable names as you type.
+- **Inline Chat:** Ask Cody to fix or refactor code from anywhere in a file.
+- **Commands:** Cody has quick commands for common actions.
+Simply highlight a code snippet and run a command, like “Document code,” “Explain code,” or “Generate Unit Tests.”
+- **Swappable LLMs:** Support for Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5, with more coming soon.
+  - **Free LLM usage included** (currently Anthropic Claude 2/OpenAI GPT-4) for individual devs on both personal and work code, subject to reasonable per-user rate limits ([more info](#usage)).

 ## Demos